 Yeah, quit your blabbing.
 How do I get it?

 Like anything else in the IEP, it’s a team decision.
 If your child truly needs homebound or instruction in the home, their IEP should point to a placement as such.
 Review and troubleshoot your IEP, and call for an IEP meeting.

-My standard disclaimer: I’m not a lawyer nor do I play one on the internet.
+My standard disclaimer: I’m not a lawyer, nor do I play one on the internet.

 Mind you, this practice represents school districts, not families.
 They are well known around here.
 You can read the full article below.

 Funny, even they concede that this placement will lead to an ‘educational deficit.’

-And, look at the last paragraph.
+And look at the last paragraph.
 The school district should review this placement decision.
 Not because it’s a very restrictive placement and may be a detriment to the child.
 But because it may open the school district up to some liability.